Congratulations to our Schulich Law Grads!

 Thomas Burchell Memorial Good Citizenship Prize in Law

-Awarded to student who is voted by the graduating class as most supportive of fellow students during the course of their education.
+Awarded to a student who is voted by the graduating class as most supportive of fellow students during the course of their education.

 The A. William Cox Memorial Award

 Awarded to a graduating student who is from Atlantic Canada, has demonstrated scholastic merit and financial need and who has registered for, or participated in, the Dalhousie Legal Aid Clinical program or who has demonstrated a high level of community commitment and service.

 Awarded this year to two students who have taken an interest in public service throughout Law School and who have demonstrated an intention to pursue a career path devoted to public service.

 Awarded annually to a woman or women in the graduating class who best exemplifies the qualities of Muriel Duckworth by raising consciousness of women's issues and feminism in the legal community.

 This prize is awarded to the student whom the Faculty deems to be the most deserving in the sense of combining the qualities of scholarship, character and need.